awsdocs/aws-opsworks-user-guide/doc_source/workinginstances-os-windows.md

 Windows instances use Chef 12\.22, and run [chef\-client in local mode](https://docs.chef.io/ctl_chef_client.html#run-in-local-mode), which launches a local in\-memory Chef server called [chef\-zero](https://docs.chef.io/ctl_chef_client.html#about-chef-zero)\.
 The presence of this server enables custom recipes to use Chef search and data bags\.

 **Remote Login**
-AWS OpsWorks Stacks provides authorized AWS Identity and Access Management \(IAM\) users with a password that they can use to log in to Windows instances\.
+AWS OpsWorks Stacks provides authorized IAM users with a password that they can use to log in to Windows instances\.
 This password expires after a specified time\.
 Administrators can use an SSH key pair to retrieve an instance's Administrator password, which provides unlimited [RDP access](workinginstances-rdp.md)\.
 For more information, see [Logging In with RDP](workinginstances-rdp.md)\.

 **AWS SDK**
 AWS OpsWorks Stacks automatically installs the [AWS SDK for \.NET](http://aws.amazon.com/sdk-for-net/) on each instance\.
 This package includes the AWS \.NET libraries and AWS Tools for Windows, including the [AWS Tools for PowerShell](http://aws.amazon.com/powershell/)\.
 To use the Ruby SDK, you can have a custom recipe install the appropriate gem\.